 - The technological support ecosystems in the U.S. and E.U. are becoming more complicated due to multiple devices communicating.
 This makes it a challenge to identify the source of problems, as well as creates more complex processes to explain in order to fix a tech problem.

-This puts a lot of pressure on support operations, which directly results in an increased technician dispatch rate and a drop in first call resolution rates.
+This puts a lot of pressure on IoT customer service operations, which directly results in an increased technician dispatch rate and a drop in first call resolution rates.
 In turn, this raises the cost of providing support and lowers customer satisfaction.

 These issues have been a common occurrence amongst many of our newer clients, which have not yet implemented our support technology.
-A great example of this is a U.S. telecommunications provider that we started working with not too long ago.
+A great case study of this is a U.S. telecommunications provider that we started working with not too long ago.